thomasway-sketch/Laptop-offloaded-LIDAR-SLAM-robot/README.md

 Relevance: this is exactly how I'll publish base_link → laser on the real robot.
 Bug — ModuleNotFoundError: ros2 run found the entry-point wrapper but the import failed.
 Learned the wrapper is generated from setup.py entry_points without checking the module exists.
 The cause was a misplaced source file that was in the main package directory instead of the src directory.

-Day 9 — [date]: Dynamic broadcaster + parameters in practice Wrote the dynamic broadcaster (subscribes to a turtle's pose, publishes world → turtleN).
+Day 9 — 1/07/2026: Dynamic broadcaster + parameters in practice
+Wrote the dynamic broadcaster (subscribes to a turtle's pose, publishes world → turtleN).

 Cleared up: get_parameter_value().string_value returns the whole string, not a number; declare_parameter('turtlename', 'turtle') sets a default/fallback, an external value overrides it entirely.